 Alison Cooper is excellent, in particular, but the whole cast is wonderful, many of them drawn from the stars of the hilarious ‘Horrible Histories’.

 This is on Apple TV and if you can get hold of it do have a watch.
 It’s sweet and has plenty of laugh out loud moments.
 Son, Daughter, Rob and I all loved it and binged the first four episodes in one evening.

 I looked it up because it is created by Bill Lawrence who created ‘Scrubs’ an excellent, excellent show from the early 2000s.
 You can re-watch it on All 4 and I recommend you do.

 Talking of ‘Scrubs’, over Lockdown the two stars of the show, Zach Braff and Donald Faison, started doing a podcast, talking about each episode of the show.
 It’s very funny and I love the chemistry between them.
 It’s called ‘Fake Doctors Real Friends’ and well worth a listen.

 504: My Jiggly Ball – Fake Doctors, Real Friends with Zach and Donald

 Finally I can’t recommend a Podcast without giving another plug for the UTTERLY MAGNIFICENT ‘Older and Wider’ Podcast with Jenny Eclair and Judith Holder.
 Please, Please sign up to this.
 You won’t regret it.

-Ep 112.
-The one with the non-acholic drinks, problems in the bolt hole and some non matching chairs – Older and Wider Podcast
+Ep 121.
+The one with all the interruptions, portals, siestas and some angry Swans – Older and Wider Podcast

 Sorry I rambled on for so long!
 I hope you are all keeping well and safe.